-This is a weekly chart of the S&P 500 mapped against the Ichimoku Cloud (Standard Settings)
+This is a weekly chart of the S&P 500 mapped against the Ichimoku Cloud (Standard Settings in TC2000)

-I mapped the Chart back to the year 2000 so we can visually compare the last recession ending in 2003, with the 2008 recession.
-How does price compare with the Ichimoku cloud on both of these occasions?
-Is it helpful?
+I mapped the chart back to the year 2000, so we can visually compare the last recession ending in 2003, with the 2008 recession.
+How does the price compare with the Ichimoku Cloud on both of these occasions?

-- September 2000, the Price Bars broke through the Cloud resistance signaling a market in decline.
+- In September 2000, the Price Bars broke through the Cloud resistance, signaling a market in decline.

-- The Market enters into a 3-year bear market, finding resistance 3 times in late 2002 and 2003.
+- The Market enters into a 3-year bear market, finding resistance three times in late 2002 and 2003.

-- In August 2003 the S&P500 breaks out of the Ichimoku Cloud and moves vigorously into the New Bull Market.
+- In August 2003, the S&P500 broke out of the Ichimoku Cloud and moved vigorously into the New Bull Market.

-- August 3rd, 2009 the S&P enters the cloud from below. this is a potentially Bullish sign, but can really only really be confirmed when the index breaks out upwards through the cloud and moves higher on stronger volume.
+- August 3rd, 2009, the S&P enters the cloud from below.
+This is a potentially Bullish sign, but can really only really be confirmed when the index breaks out upwards through the cloud and moves higher on more substantial volume.

 - We also see the MACD Histogram (weekly), has remained bullish since entering the cloud in 2009 as it did in 2003.